aliffazfar/react-native-trackingApp/README.md

 **What I’ve Learned?**

-- [x] Setup with ExpressJS, NodeJS and ngrok for backend
+- [x] Setup with ExpressJS, NodeJS and ngrok for backend (RESTs API)
 - [x] Mongodb as database to store user details and tracks
 - [x] Generate token + salt and store into AsyncStorage in react native
 - [x] Using axios -> connecting with frontend